Concordium/concordium.github.io/source/shared/net/references/transactions.rst

    Using default energy amount of 16171 NRG.
    Enter password for decrypting the secret encryption key:
-   Transferring 7.000000 GTU from encrypted to public balance of account '47JNHkJZo9ShomDypbiSJzdGN7FNxo8MwtUFsPa49KGvejf7Wh' (B).
+   Transferring 7.000000 CCD from encrypted to public balance of account '47JNHkJZo9ShomDypbiSJzdGN7FNxo8MwtUFsPa49KGvejf7Wh' (B).
    Allowing up to 16171 NRG to be spent as transaction fee.
    Transaction expires at Sun,  4 Oct 2020 11:44:07 UTC.
    Confirm [yN]: y